ironcev/thp.im/_posts/2018-03-28-the-variform-var.md

 ## A Dynamic Homework

 The purpose of this riddle was to increase our knowledge of [contextual keywords](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/index#contextual-keywords) and [implicit conversion operators](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/implicit).
 The best way to fortify a freshly gained knowledge is to do a bit of a homework on our own.

-So here is a simple homework, for you my eager learners.
+So here is an easy homework for you, my eager learners.
 Extend the below example so that it compiles and that the *var*iable *dynamic* is of type *dynamic* as shown on the screenshot:

 ![Dynamic dynamic dynamic](/resources/the-variform-var/dynamic-dynamic-dynamic.png)

 ##Confusion and Awesomeness

 "The homework is trivial" I can hear you saying.
-"Just take the solution code, replace all occurrences of *var* with *dynamic* and that's it."
+"Just take the previous piece of code, replace all occurrences of *var* with *dynamic* and that's it."
 Yes, I agree.
 The solutions are identical and rely on the same C# language features.
-Still, those of you who did the homework and at the same time have a [ReSharper](https://www.jetbrains.com/resharper/) license, probably noticed that the second example confuses ReSharper.
+Still, those of you who did the homework and at the same time have a [ReSharper](https://www.jetbrains.com/resharper/) running, probably noticed that the second example confuses ReSharper.

 By confuses I mean the following:

 ![Either parameter or return type must be dynamic](/resources/the-variform-var/either-parameter-or-return-type-must-be-dynamic.png)

 ReSharper marks a perfectly valid C# code as invalid proving [once again]({% post_url 2018-03-22-await-async-as-async %}#facing-the-difficulty) that writing a bullet-proof C# parser/analyzer is [an extremely difficult endeavor]({% post_url 2018-03-22-await-async-as-async %}#an-extremely-difficult-endeavor).
-I blogged about that in a very detail in [the last chapter of my blog post Await Async as Async]({% post_url 2018-03-22-await-async-as-async %}#facing-the-difficulty).
+I blogged about that in a very detail in [the last chapter of my blog post "Await Async as Async"]({% post_url 2018-03-22-await-async-as-async %}#facing-the-difficulty).

 Although there is no need to repeat myself here and now, there is one thing I can't repeat often enough - [Roslyn](https://en.wikipedia.org/wiki/.NET_Compiler_Platform) is awesome :-)

 {% hx_src TheVariformVar %}